myhdl/myhdl/README.txt

 What's new
 ----------
-To find out what's new in this release, read:
+To find out what's new in this release, please read:

     http://www.myhdl.org/doc/dev/0.6/whatsnew/0.6.html